 What other drugs will affect lorazepam injection?

-Tell your doctor about all other medicines you use, especially:
+Tell your doctor about all your other medicines, especially:

 More about lorazepam

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 5.01.
+Copyright 1996-2022 Cerner Multum, Inc. Version: 5.01.